 The Sucker River is 35 miles long and you could own two miles of it if you were to purchase the three contiguous parcels of Sucker I, II, and III.
-There are 320 acres for sale with all three parcels.
-We are selling the property whole, or in 80-acre (2) and 160-acre (1) parcels.
+There are 311 acres for sale with all three parcels.
+We are selling the property whole, or separately (80-acre, 78-acre, and 153-acre parcels).

-Sucker I includes 2,000 feet of frontage, 80 acres of land, and is immediately accessible off of Sandy Lane.
+CLC Lands & Private Lakes, Inc.’s Sucker I property includes 2,000 feet of waterfrontage, 78 acres of land, and is immediately accessible off of Sandy Lane.

 The section of the river that wanders through the property is a Type 4 trout stream with water high enough to float in the spring and wade in the summer.
 The water is tea-colored from pine needles and other organic matter falling in and breaking down over time.
 The northern part of the property contains critical coastal dunes which are protected by the State of Michigan.
 All of this exists within a natural pine ecosystem where red and white pines thrive in an old-growth state, compete with fire-scars – emblematic of natural pine forests.